 When this is done, the stratification of the arrows (arcs) is completed using the following algorithm.
-Mullat developed this algorithm in 1971-1977.
+This algorithm was developed by Mullat (1971-1977).
 Everywhere, if necessary, we will call this algorithm using the abbreviation KSF - "Kernel Searching Routine".

 1. Zero step